Jana-Marie/Enlightened-Otter/README.md

 # Enlighted-Otter

-Enlighted-Otter is an Open-Source and OSHW (Design files still missing, will upload later)  work-light for hacker/maker events like the chaos communication congress.
+Enlighted-Otter is an Open-Source and OSHW work-light for hacker/maker events like the chaos communication congress.
 It is based upon a STM32F334 with its high resolution timer as dual boost converter.
 The main goal is to provide cableless, high CRI, high brightness, flicker-free illumination with a variable color temperature.
 This is achieved by using LEDs with high CRI (>93, STW9Q14C) and the boost